Biden administration unveils sweeping changes to federal student loan system - NewsBreak

 Since October, the Biden administration has approved about $8.1 billion in student loan relief for 145,000 borrowers after rolling out changes to Public Service Loan Forgiveness (PSLF), which grants loan forgiveness for those serving full-time in certain public service positions.

 The changes to PSLF include a waiver that bypassed certain program requirements and granted borrowers credit toward loan cancellation, regardless of the type of federal loan.
-The waiver will expire at the end of October.Democrats seize on abortion as midterm issue
+The waiver will expire at the end of October.4TH OF JULY: 9 killed on Virginia highways this holiday weekend

 Wednesday’s announcement proposes a permanent change to PSLF that would allow more payments to qualify for the program, including partial, lump-sum and late payments.
 It also would allow particular kinds of deferments and forbearances to count toward PSLF, and it would create a formal reconsideration process for applicants who were denied access to the program.